- The U.S. job market has almost 600,000 openings requesting cybersecurity-related skills.

 - Management (CISSP-ISSMP)

-CISSP concentration exams are $599 each, and credential seekers must currently possess a valid CISSP.
+Each CISSP concentration exam is $599, and credential seekers must currently possess a valid CISSP.

-An annual fee of $85 is required to maintain the CISSP credential.
+An annual fee of $125 is required to maintain the CISSP credential.
 Recertification is required every three years.
-To recertify, candidates must earn 40 continuing professional education (CPE) credits each year for a total of 120 CPEs within the three-year cycle.
+To recertify, candidates must earn 40 CPE credits each year, for a total of 120 CPE credits within the three-year cycle.

 CISSP facts and figures